gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 305DH

-This routine is used by the "`CINT`" routine (2F8AH) to convert a BCD single precision or double precision operand into a signed binary integer in register pair DE, it returns Flag C if an overflow has occurred.
+This routine is used by the "`CINT`" routine ([2F8AH](#2f8ah)) to convert a BCD single precision or double precision operand into a signed binary integer in register pair DE, it returns Flag C if an overflow has occurred.
 Successive digits are taken from the mantissa and added to the product starting with the most significant one.
 After each addition the product is multiplied by ten.
 The number of digits to process is determined by the exponent, for example five digits would be taken with an exponent of 10^5.
 Finally the mantissa sign is checked and the product negated (3221H) if necessary.

 <a name="30beh"></a>

     Address...
 30BEH

 This routine is used by the Factor Evaluator to apply the "`FIX`" function to an operand contained in [DAC](#dac).
 The operand's type is first checked via the [GETYPR](#getypr) standard routine, if it is an integer the routine simply terminates.
-The mantissa sign is then checked (2E71H), if it is positive control transfers to the "`INT`" routine (30CFH).
-Otherwise the sign is inverted to positive, the "`INT`" function is performed (30CFH) and the sign restored to negative.
+The mantissa sign is then checked ([2E71H](#2e71h)), if it is positive control transfers to the "`INT`" routine ([30CFH](#30cfh)).
+Otherwise the sign is inverted to positive, the "`INT`" function is performed ([30CFH](#30cfh)) and the sign restored to negative.

 <a name="30cfh"></a>

     Address...
 30CFH

-This routine is used by the Factor Evaluator to apply the "INT" function to an operand contained in DAC.
-The operand's type is first checked via the GETYPR standard routine, if it is an integer the routine simply terminates.
+This routine is used by the Factor Evaluator to apply the "`INT`" function to an operand contained in [DAC](#dac).
+The operand's type is first checked via the [GETYPR](#getypr) standard routine, if it is an integer the routine simply terminates.
 The number of fractional digits is determined by subtracting the exponent from the type's digit count, 6 for single precision, 14 for double precision.

 If the mantissa sign is positive these fractional digits are simply zeroed.
 If the mantissa sign is negative each fractional digit is examined before it is zeroed.
 If all the digits were previously zero the routine simply terminates.
-Otherwise -1.0 is added to the operand by the single precision addition routine (324EH) or the double precision addition routine (269AH).
-It should be noted that an operand's type is not normally changed by the "CINT" function.
+Otherwise -1.0 is added to the operand by the single precision addition routine ([324EH](#324eh)) or the double precision addition routine ([269AH](#269ah)).
+It should be noted that an operand's type is not normally changed by the "`CINT`" function.

 <a name="314ah"></a>

     Address...
 314AH

 This routine multiplies the unsigned binary integers in register pairs BC and DE, the result is returned in register pair DE.
 The standard shift and add method is used, the product is successively multiplied by two and register pair BC added to it for every 1 bit in register pair DE.
-The routine is used by the Variable search routine (5EA4H) to compute an element's position within an Array, a "Subscript out of range" error is generated (601DH) if an overflow occurs.
+The routine is used by the Variable search routine ([5EA4H](#5ea4h)) to compute an element's position within an Array, a "Subscript out of range" error is generated (601DH) if an overflow occurs.

 <a name="3167h"></a>